julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L01_HistoryOfEpidemics.md

 ![bg right:40%](https://raw.githubusercontent.com/julien-arino/presentations/main/FIGS//epidemio/FredBrauer_2007-05-13.jpg)
 # In Memoriam - Fred Brauer

-Fred Brauer (died 2021-10-17) was a friend and mentor to many worldwide and a driving force in Mathematical Epidemiology in Canada
+Fred Brauer (dec.
+2021-10-17) was a friend and mentor to many worldwide and a driving force in Mathematical Epidemiology in Canada

 I was priviledged to learn from him and teach math epi with him in a wide variety of settings

 This course is dedicated to his memory!

+> When you learn to use a hammer, everything looks like a nail

 ---